conancat/fbscrape/readme.md

 ## Disclaimer

 This tool is meant for personal use only.
 The author of this tool is not responsible for any damages or loss caused by the use of this tool.
 With great power comes great responsibility.
 You are responsible to keep your fapping material safe and sound.
+You're welcome to fork this code, just let me know what kinda cool things you did with it!